aradaynt/Ontario-Tech-Plus/README.md

 - Profile
     - Registration
     - Login/Logout
+    - Biometric Login (If phone has the hardware)
     - Forgot Password
     - Profile Picture (Uses ML to guarantee picture is of a face)
     - Profile detail editting